 - “Martin Luther King Jr and the Search for Peace” in The Wiley Blackwell Companion to Religion and Peace, eds.
 Jolyon Mitchell, Lesley Orr, Martyn Percy, and S. Francesca Po (Wiley Blackwell, 2022).

 - Co-authored with Phillip Balla, Shannon Boyle, Samantha Juene, and Patricia Louis, “The Pedagogy of Difficult Discussions: A Conversation,” in Laura Finley, ed.
 Difficult Discussions: Issues and Ideas for Engaging College Students in Peace and Justice Topics (Information Age Press, 2020).

-- Co-editor with JoanMay Cordova, Matt Guynn, and Regina Shands Stoltzfus, Resist, Organize, Transform: An Introduction to Nonviolence and Activism (San Diego, CA: Cognella Academic Publishing, Preliminary Edition, 2018, First Edition, 2019).
+- Co-editor with JoanMay Cordova, Matt Guynn, and Regina Shands Stoltzfus, Resist, Organize, Transform: An Introduction to Nonviolence and Activism (San Francisco: Cognella Academic Publishing, Preliminary 2018, First August 2019).

 - “Teaching Students About Finding Their Religious Justice Roots,” Blog Contributor, “Teaching, Religion, Politics,” Wabash Center for Teaching and Learning in Religion (August 3, 2017).